Childcare & Schooling

 - Identification: a birth certificate or passport

 - Health records: These should include a record of all immunizations.
-Here is the link to the state of Massachusetts' immunization requirements for students: http://www.mass.gov/eohhs/docs/dph/cdc/immunization/guidelines-ma-school-requirements.pdf
+Click here to access information of the immunization requirements for students in Massachusetts.

-- Address verification: This may come in the form of a bill or bank statement addressed to you at your current address.
+- Address verification: This could be a bill or bank statement addressed to you at your current address.

 - Previous school records: Any records you have from your child's previous school will help in placing your child correctly.
-If your child will be in kindergarten, he or she will be placed by age.
+If your child will be in kindergarten, they will be placed by age.
 Most schools require that kindergarten students be 5 years old either by August 31 or December 31 of the school year.
 Contact your individual school for details.

 Please note that some daycare programs for before and after school are privately run.
-All public school systems offer English Language learner's program (a.k.a.
+All public school systems offer an English Language Learners program (a.k.a.
 English as a second language) which may help your child adjust to a new language.
-Ask if an English Language learners' program is available in the specific school where your child is assigned.
+Ask if an English Language Learners program is available in the specific school where your child is assigned.

 Cambridge Public Schools

 The Cambridge public elementary school enrollment policy is not based on the geographic location of where you live in Cambridge.
 It is designed to achieve a diversity of children in each school balancing economic, racial and ethnic backgrounds.
 Families must therefore indicate at least three choices of elementary schools when registering their children.
 Children will be accepted at a chosen school provided that space is available.
 Elementary schools serve children from kindergarten through grade 5, the Upper Schools serve children from grade 6 through grade 8.
 There is only one high school serving children from grade 9 through grade 12.
-As soon as possible after locating housing in Cambridge, we suggest that families obtain a school information packet from the Family Resource Center (FRC) at Cambridge Rindge and Latin High School, First Floor, FRC Entrance, 459 Broadway, Cambridge, MA 02138.
-Office hours are Monday to Friday, 8:30 am to 3:30 pm. (except for holidays) Tel: 617-349-6551, Fax: 617-349-6552, Email the FRC.
-You can now pre-register on line but you will still need to come in to the FRC with the required documents to complete the registration process.
-There is also information for families relocating from outside the U.S.
+As soon as possible after locating housing in Cambridge, we suggest that families obtain a school information packet from the Student Registration Center (SRC) at Cambridge Rindge and Latin High School, First Floor, SRC Entrance, 459 Broadway, Cambridge, MA 02138, or email the SRC.
+You can pre-register online, but you still will need to come in to the SRC with the required documents to complete the registration process.
+There also is information for families relocating from outside the U.S.

-It is important to note that before most families arrive at Harvard several Cambridge school registration periods have already passed.
+It is important to note that before most families arrive at Harvard, several Cambridge school registration periods have already passed.
 Therefore, spaces in some grade levels of some schools may already be filled.
-Specific information about various programs, school assignments should be directed to the FRC.
+Specific information about various programs and school assignments should be directed to the SRC.